-I was speaking at the MN Adult and Teen Challenge chapel service and, as I am wont to do, invited a volunteer (I’ll call her Rachel) to come up and help me with role play.
+I was speaking at the MN Adult and Teen Challenge chapel service and I invited a volunteer (I’ll call her Rachel) to come up and help me with role play.
 I let the audience determine the scenario we would act out.
 They chose a strained relationship between a dad who had been out of the picture for two years and his 16-year-old daughter.

 The first role play was of what might be a typical interaction: blaming, yelling, shaming, accusing, and defending.
 I played the role of dad and Rachel was my angry teen daughter.
 It was predictable and actually came very easily to me, since that is a default mode I can slip into with my own daughters when the heat is on and I’m feeling pressure to control a situation.
 The audience was into it.
 It almost sounded like the old-school Jerry Springer show where I expected chants of “Jerry, Jerry, Jerry” as they saw the action heating up.

 As we began again, Rachel was still her angry, mistrusting, hurt self, but my response to her was very different.
 I calmed my spirit for what I knew was going to be a difficult response from my daughter, softened my tone, and relaxed my face.
 As she shot her barbs and insults at me, just as she did in the first role play, this time I responded with empathy.
 I owned my part in the relational discord and continued to invite her to tell me more about her feelings, if she wanted to.